brunoNetId/rhods-transfer-learning/README.md

    * **Manually (recommended)**: Use Minio's UI console to upload the `images` dataset under:
      * dataset/images
    * **Automatically**: Use the Camel server provided in the repository to push training data to S3.
 Follow the instructions under:
-     * camel/server-quarkus/Readme.txt
+     * camel/edge-feeder/Readme.txt

 1. Train the model.

    You can re-run the pipeline by clicking `Action > Start`, accept default values and click `Start`.

    You should now see the pipeline succeed.
-It will push the new model in the `production` bucket.
+It will push the new model in the 2 following buckets:
+   * `edge1-models`
+   * `edge1-ready`

+1. Deploy a Kafka cluster

+   The platform uses Kafka to produce/consume events to trigger the pipeline.

+   1. Install the *AMQ Streams* operator in the `central` namespace.
+   1. Deploy a Kafka cluster in the `central` namespace using the following YAML resource:
+      * **deployment/central/kafka.yaml**

+1. Deploy the Camel delivery system

+    Follow instructions under:
+    * **camel/delivery/Readme.txt**

+1. Create an Edge environment

+   1. Create a new *OpenShift* project `edge1`
+   2. Deploy a Minio instance in the `edge1` namespace using the following YAML resource:
+      * **deployment/edge/minio.yaml**
+   1. In the new Minio instance create a bucket called `production`.
+   1. Deploy the *Edge Manager*. \
+      Follow instructions under:
+      * **camel/edge-manager/Readme.txt**

 1. Deploy the TensorFlow server.

-   Under the `ai-demo` project, deploy the following YAML resource:
+   Under the `edge1` project, deploy the following YAML resource:
-      * **deployment/tensorflow.yaml**
+      * **deployment/edge/tensorflow.yaml**

    The server will pick up the newly trained model from the S3 bucket.